robocalpico/robocalpico.github.io/_posts/2020-06-14-weekly-reading.md

 ###### __[Arrested Hong Kong protesters: how the numbers look one year on - scmp](https://multimedia.scmp.com/infographics/news/hong-kong/article/3088009/one-year-protest/index.html?src=social)__:

-> Hong Kong police made 8,981 arrests between June 9, 2019, and May 29, 2020, in connection with the protests.
+> Hong Kong police made 8,981 arrests beween June 9, 2019, and May 29, 2020, in connection with the protests.
 Among those arrested, 1,707 were under 18 years of age, including 1,602 secondary students and eight primary school pupils.
 Another 5,640 arrestees were aged between 18 and 30 years old.
 Here is where they stand.

 I am sure there are rioters among this 9k arrests, and among the millions of protestors in HK.
 They vandalize stations, destroy shops and beat down cops and others.
 However, the others, quite many more, are peaceful protestors.
 Just like how looters/rioters and peaceful protestors in the black lives matter protest are 2 total different groups.